aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/charts/how-to-create-stock-charts/create-open_high_low_close-chart/_index.md

 ![todo:image_alt_text](sample.png)

 ## **Visibility improvements in the chart**
 We often use colors rather than black and white to indicate increasing and decreasing prices.
-In the first set of candlesticks below, red shows increasing nad green decreasing prices.
+In the first set of candlesticks below, red shows increasing and green decreasing prices.

 ![todo:image_alt_text](sample2.png)